 Pap smear tests are the first line of defense against cancer and many other treatable conditions for all women.
 It’s a safe and simple procedure you should have done regularly — and during pre-natal care to ensure the health and safety of you and your baby.

-Do you have questions about Abnormal Pap Smear?
-Would like to schedule an appointment with top OB\GYN specialist in Manhattan, Dr. Anat Zelmanovich, please contact our office.
+Have questions about Abnormal Pap Smear?
+Would like to schedule an appointment with top OB\GYN specialist in Manhattan, Dr. Fernando Mariz, today.